G1OJS/G1OJS.github.io/pages/Calculating padding capacitors.md

 # Calculating Padding Capacitors

 Padding capacitors are capacitors added to a variable capacitor in order to change the available range of capacitance.
+<p></p>
-Generally, we will need to add *two* capacitors to steer the capacitance range to where we need it to be; we need to add one capacitor in parallel and another in series.
-There are two ways of doing this too; a) with the parallel capacitor connected directly across the variable & b) with that capacitor instead connected across the "output":
+Generally, we need to add *two* capacitors - one in parallel and another in series.
+The diagrams below show the two ways of doing this, and they require different values of each of the padding capacitors C1 and C2.
+<p></p>
+There's a link below each diagram that opens a calculator for working out C1 and C2 for the configuration shown above it.
+The rest of this page explains the maths used in the calculators.
 <p></p>

 | Configuration a)  | Configuration b) |